Advertiser's Disclosure

 So, here's what to know:

-1) If you call, you may reach a representative that will try to transfer you to the cancellation department.
+1) If you call, you may reach a representative who will try to transfer you to the cancellation department.

 2) The individual may state that the cancelation department is not available and then put your name on a "list".

-3) It's unclear when you will hear back about cancellation.
+3) It's unclear when you will hear back about the cancellation.

 Contacting Your Bank